ShotaNamerikawa/qe_utils/README.md

 By using `qe_utils`, you can make a jobscript semi-automatically.

 ### Step1
 Make a toml file named `qe.toml`.
-For example, the content of `qe.toml` is such as
+For example, the content of `qe.toml` is like
 ```toml
 [scf]
     input   = "scf.in"